OpenMLTD/MLTDTools/README.md

 Extracts ACB file from the song bundles (`song3_*.acb.unity3d`).

-**Manifest Exporter** (obsolete)

-Export manifest description to a text file.

-If you prefer GUI than command line, please use the manifest exporting function in Manifest Tools.

 **MLTD Information Viewer**

 View <del>resource manifest</del> (please use Manifest Tools instead), card information and costume information from MLTD database files.